Found in Translation

 The wedding date will be announced soon, I'm trying to introduce the harem in China.
 Macau proved to be pretty liberal on the concept and offered me a wife as a sign of gratitude!

 From there on we saw many things, which are worth mentioning only if it is the first time you get out of your country of origin.
 The tour ended downtown, where our fine senses led us to a great Portuguese restaurant.
 We had ourselves nice marinated meat.
-By the way, Macanese use the potaca to pay for their purchases, but the currency is pegged to the HK$ so both circulate freely in the territory.

 Thursday, November 03, 2005